CalvinVHarvey/Mailer/README.md

 #Commands

-As of right now the only command you can use is the /sendmail command which will send the book and quil you are holding to another players inventory

-and if that player is offline if they have one it will send it to their mail box.
+'/send' or '/sendmail' you specify a players name and if they are online they will get sent the written book you are holding if you are holding one to their inventory else it will send the signed book to their Mail Box if they have one.

+'/sendall' sends the signed book that the player is holding to all Mail Boxes usually given to administators or moderators.

 #Permissions

 The permission 'mailer.send' is used for giving players the ability to send mail to over players.
+The permissions 'mailer.sendall' is used for allowing players to use the /sendAll command